 Learning how to thin plants is not difficult.
 However, not all plants handle thinning the same way.
 Those having fragile roots, like beans and cucurbits (melons, squash, cucumbers), should be thinned as soon as possible, before their roots have a chance to become intertwined with one another.
 Otherwise, the remaining seedlings may suffer from root disturbance.

-Gently pull out the unwanted seedlings, leaving the healthiest looking ones in place.
+Gently pull out the unwanted seedlings, leaving the healthiest in place.
 Many flowers and leafy vegetables can also be thinned this way.
 They can also be gently raked to remove excess seedlings, though I prefer pulling them one by one to limit any damage.

 Root crops are a bit more sensitive to thinning and should be pulled out with extra care or even cut at the soil line.
 Again, depending on the plants and their mature size, spacing may vary.
 While most people prefer a finger width between seedlings and on either side of them, I like to use two — it’s always better to be safe.